php-http/httplug/CONTRIBUTING.md

 If you think you have detected a bug or a doc issue, please report it or even better fix it :).
 If you report it, please be the more precise possible.
 Here a little list of required informations:

- * Precise description of the bug.
+ - Precise description of the bug
+ - Details of your environment

 ## Bug fix